ArmineZak/coffee-machine/README.md

 # coffee-machine
-This programme shows how each srting can be printed in a new line.
+This programme shows how each string can be printed in a new line.